cloudstateio/springboot-support/docs/src/main/paradox/gettingstarted.md

 @@snip [ShoppingCartEntity.java]($base$/docs/src/tests/paradox/ShoppingCartEntity.java) { #shopping-cart-entity }

 To work Cloudstate requires that the descriptors of the protobuf's files are explicitly registered.
-We have two ways to do this one is:
+We have two ways to do this:

 * Via Springboot by creating a Spring Boot Configuration class and registering these types accordingly.
 * Programmatically way we’ll explain later in @ref:[Conventions and Restrictions](conventions.md).